joeridukker/ValkanGame/index.md

 <iframe src="https://www.youtube.com/embed/9ziuLmKNbRI?rel=0&amp;autoplay=1&mute=0" width="560" height="315" frameborder="0" allowfullscreen></iframe>

 ### Goal
-Ofcourse the main goal is to have fun, but ofcourse also to win.
+The main goal is to have fun, but ofcourse also to win.
 You can do this by killing every single monster in the current level.
 At the end there will be a boss that has to be defeated.
 Killing monsters is just as easy as picking one of the classes like wizard and spam your unique abilities to, for example, shoot fireballs!

 ### More about us
 Meet [Our Team](./team.html)!